Tax Tips For Selling Your Business

 Selling Business Or Company?

-Firstly the shares must be sold by an individual with a direct or indirect interest of at least 20 percent in the company carrying on the business (a “significant individual”), or if the shares are sold by a company or trust, then certain other specific rules must be satisfied.
+First, the shares must be sold by a “significant individual,” which is defined as an individual who has a direct or indirect stake in the company carrying on the business of at least 20 percent.
+If the shares are sold by a company or trust, then certain other particular conditions must be followed.

 Other Tax Considerations

-This provides maximum flexibility, allowing dividends to be paid up to the family trust (s) and then distributed amongst various family members each year as appropriate, and makes satisfying the small business CGT concessions quite simple.
+This allows for maximum flexibility, as dividends can be paid up to the family trust (or trusts), and then distributed amongst various family members each year according to what is deemed appropriate.
+Additionally, this makes it quite simple to satisfy the requirements for the small business CGT concessions.